Sprinkle this flavorful, homemade vegan Parmesan cheese on everything! It takes less than five minutes to make.

 Use this simple vegan parm anywhere you'd sprinkle or grate dairy parmesan cheese.
 I love it....

 - sprinkled onto my macaroni and cheese before baking.

 - on pasta, like my red pepper pesto fettuccini.

 - over veggies, like roasted broccoli or sauteed kale.

 Any time you want to add a bit if texture and a burst of flavor to a savory dish, that jar of fairy dust is your friend.
 We try to always keep some in the pantry.

 I tend to double or triple the recipe below, because I'm truly obsessed!

-Ready to make some fairy dust?
+Ready to make some vegan parmesan sprinkles?
 Let's get down to the nitty gritty.
 Let's get this show on the road!

 - 2 teaspoons garlic powder

 - Put all of the ingredients into your blender, and pulse until you have a crumbly mix.